AEADataEditor/replication-template-development/sample-language-report.md

 > [REQUIRED] Per the [PSID website](https://psidonline.isr.umich.edu/Guide/FAQ.aspx?Type=8), please include the following acknowledgement:

     The collection of data used in this study was partly supported by the National Institutes of Health under grant number R01 HD069609 and R01 AG040213, and the National Science Foundation under award numbers SES 1157698 and 1623684.

+### BLS confidential data used

+> [REQUIRED] Per your BLS Data Use Agreement, you are required to include the following disclaimer in the title footnote:

+>  “This research was conducted with restricted access to Bureau of Labor Statistics (BLS) data.
+The views expressed here are those of the author and do not reflect the views of the BLS.”

+### Census Bureau confidential data

+(add language for Census disclaimre)
+(add requirement for DRB number)

 ## PII suspected